top of page

 What Makes Eastern White Pine So Unique?

-Shikimic acid is a naturally occurring plant compound found in certain botanicals and Eastern White Pine needles contain one of the highest concentrations known.
+Shikimic acid is a naturally occurring plant compound found in certain botanicals.
+Eastern White Pine needles contain one of the highest concentrations known.

 Shikimic acid has been studied for its potential roles in: